The structure of an image is defined by the:

 When describing a memory view:

-the term root region means a region that has the same load and execution addresses
+the term root region is used to describe a region that has the same load and execution addresses

 load regions are equivalent to ELF segments.